I Started Playing Golf At Age 40

 The Rules Of Golf

 Most players just need the basics and honestly don’t have the time or interest in a ton of detail.
-But it’s important that everyone learn the rules from a trusted source such as the USGA, The R & A, or someone like me, who knows how to simplify the rules for the everyday player, and help you learn the correct details to keep you from earning penalties.
+But it’s important that everyone learn the rules from a trusted source such as the USGA, The R & A, or someone like me, who knows how to simplify the rules for the everyday player.

 Just get out there